ChalmersGU-AI-course/shrdlite-course-project/readme AI - OnFire.txt

  - current state which is a worldState
  - goal which is a list of lists of pddl goals.

-The return statetment is a number corresponding to the heuristic value for the worldstate.
+The return statement is a number corresponding to the heuristic value for the worldstate.

 For each goal it finds the objects that matches the goal in the stacks in the worldstate.